Simre1/neonote/Readme.md

 Similarly to the `edit` command, there exist `delete` and `view` commands to delete and view multiple notes.

-This will delete up to a hundred notes with the tag `#archived`.
+This will delete up to a hundred notes with the property  `#archived`.
 ```
 nn delete --number 100 "#archived"
 ```